mearlboro/mearlboro.github.io/_posts/2019-03-02-hascell-episode-1-part-2.md

 #### Final code
-For now I'll only implement a print to terminal, and clear it between generations.
+For now I'll only implement a print to terminal and clear it between generations to display it like an animation.
 This can be done with `rawSystem "clear" []` from `System.Process`.
 The full code is below.
 You can import it into an interactive shell and write `runConway glider`.
 Pressing any key shows the next generation.

 {% highlight haskell %}
 {-# LANGUAGE DeriveFunctor #-}